hannesdonel/MMM/Readme.md

 - Allow users to update their user info (username, password, email, date of birth)
 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites

+## Documentation

+Further documentation of the codebase is located <a href="https://more-movie-metadata.herokuapp.com/doc/">here</a>.